-Elegant and logical UI is critical to player comprehension, but aesthetically integrated UI also supports the game setting and narrative.
+Elegant and logical UI is critical to player comprehension, but UI that’s integrated into the game world also supports the game setting and narrative.
 Using the current prototype and proposed systems design as reference, how would you visually represent game UI in a way that supported the setting and aesthetic?
 If you haven’t spent time evaluating UI before (and even if you have), revisit several games with sci-fi settings and pay particular attention to how they integrate UI elements visually in the game screen.
-Figure 11-9 shows the weapon customization UI from Visceral Games’ Dead Space 3.
-Note how the interface design is completely embedded within the game setting, represented as an information screen on the fictional ship.
+Figure 11-9 shows the weapon customization UI from Visceral Games’ Dead Space 3:note how the interface design is completely embedded within the game setting, represented as an information screen on the fictional ship.

 Figure 11-9.
 Most UI elements in Visceral Games’ Dead Space 3 are represented completely within the game setting and fiction, with menus appearing as holographic projections invoked by the hero character or on objects in the game world (image copyright Electronic Arts).

 Many games choose to house their UI elements in reserved areas of the game screen (typically around the outer edges) that don’t directly interact with the game world; however, integrating the visual aesthetic with the game setting is still important and contributes directly to presence.
 Imagine the current sci-fi prototype example with a fantasy-themed UI and menu system, using the kind of medieval aesthetic design and calligraphic fonts used for a game like Bioware’s Dragon Age, for example; the resulting mismatch would be jarring and likely to pull players out of the game setting.
-User interface design is a high-level discipline that can be challenging to master; you’ll be well-served, however, by spending focused time to ensure elegant and aesthetically appropriate UI integration into the game worlds you create.
+User interface design is a complex discipline that can be challenging to master; you’ll be well-served, however, by spending focused time to ensure intuitive, usable, and aesthetically appropriate UI integration into the game worlds you create.

 Game Narrative

-You’ve added just a basic narrative wrapper to the prototype example: a hero character must complete a number of objectives to prevent her spaceship from exploding.
-At the moment, you haven’t exposed this narrative to players at all, and they have no way of knowing the environment is on a spaceship or what the objective might be other than perhaps eventually unlocking the door at the far right of the screen.
-Designers have a number of options for exposing the game narrative to players.
-You might create an introductory cinematic or animated sequence that introduces players to the hero character, her ship, and the crisis.
-Perhaps choose something simple like a pop-up window at the start of the level with brief introduction text that provides players with the required information.
+At this stage you’ve added just a basic narrative wrapper to the prototype example: a hero character must complete a number of objectives to prevent her spaceship from exploding.
+At the moment you haven’t explicitly shared this narrative with players at all and they have no way of knowing the environment is on a spaceship or what the objective might be other than perhaps eventually unlocking the door at the far right of the screen.
+Designers have a number of options for exposing the game narrative to players;you might create an introductory cinematic or animated sequence that introduces players to the hero character, her ship, and the crisis,perhaps choosing something simple like a pop-up window at the start of the level with brief introduction text that provides players with the required information.
 Alternatively, you might not provide any information about what’s happening when the game starts but instead choose to slowly reveal the dire situation of the ship and the objectives over time as the player proceeds through the game world.
 You could even choose to keep any narrative elements implied, allowing players to overlay their own interpretation.
-As with many other aspects of game design, there’s no single way to introduce players to a narrative and no universal guidance for how much (or how little) narrative might be required for a satisfying experience.
+As with many other aspects of game design there’s no single way to introduce players to a narrative and no universal guidance for how much (or how little) narrative might be required for a satisfying experience.